The Goodbye People (film): Critical reception

-The Variety reviewer wrote: "Based on his late 1960s stage flop of the same name, neither time nor the transferal of media has improved the story of three eccentric losers who band together in hopes of changing their luck...
-The uneasy alliance between the characters is treated in a glib fashion by Gardner."
+Leonard Klady at Variety wrote: "Based on his 15-year old stage flop of the same name, neither time nor the transferal of media has improved the story of three eccentric losers who band together in hopes of changing their luck...
+The uneasy alliance between the characters is treated in a glib fashion by Gardner.
+The dialog is superficial, laced with presumably comic barbs.
+However, underlying it all is an illsuited strain of sentimentality."
 The reviewer for People wrote: "The three make a wonderfully human trio, playing off and to each other's eccentricities with warmth and humor.
 First-time director Herb Gardner, who also wrote the play of the same name, proves equally adept behind the pen and the camera... the movie, shot on location, offers a beautifully nostalgic portrait of Coney Island, the skeletons of its once-monumental attractions creating a dual sense of foreboding and serenity.
 'The Goodbye People' meets these contradictions head-on, turning a story of life and death into a witty celebration of spirit."